dloti/pddl-to-htn/README.md

 * python3

 ## How to run the translator
+Change the path to PDDL domains in `htn/domains/` spec file for each domain.
 Running `htn/translate_domains.sh` will translate default domains provided `JSHOP2/htndesc/` paths for each domain are created.